joaostack/SimpleMalObfuscator/README.md

 # SimpleMalObfuscator
-Base64 and Powershell malware obfuscator based
+Base64 and Powershell malware obfuscator based. \
+⚠️ Please respect ethical hacking principles and only test in environments you own or have permission to test.

 ### Demo
 ![Screenshot 2025-06-08 154954](https://github.com/user-attachments/assets/8be143a0-56e0-466e-8864-c20ac56d4252)